-If you reside in Mesa, Arizona and are experiencing the trauma of making decisions that will affect you and your children during and after a marital split, you can feel confident in turning to Mitchell E. Cohen for advice and guidance.
+If you need to speak with a family law attorney Mesa, AZ because you are experiencing the trauma of making decisions that will affect you and your children during and after a marital split, you can feel confident in turning to Mitchell E. Cohen for advice and guidance.
 He has the insight, legal prowess, and empathy to bring your problems to a successful conclusion and will remain on your team if difficulties recur.

 Please don’t hesitate to call our office or fill out a contact form on our website.
 We look forward to helping you.